 Carolyn McCall joined easyJet on 1 July 2010 as Chief Executive Officer.

-Since joining easyJet Carolyn has been responsible for improving the airline’s punctuality to industry-leading levels as well as introducing important customer innovations like allocated seating.
-Her strategic focus has resulted in a series of milestone events including reaching the landmark of carrying 60m passengers annually and attracting more business travellers, with more than 12m now flying with easyJet each year – always ensuring easyJet provides easy and affordable travel for all.
+Since joining easyJet Carolyn has been responsible for bringing a customer focussed approach to the airline.
+There has been a huge improvement in punctuality and reliability as well as introducing important customer innovations like allocated seating.
+Her strategic focus has resulted in a series of milestone events including reaching the landmark of carrying 70 million passengers annually and attracting more business travellers, with more than 12 million now flying with easyJet each year – always ensuring easyJet provides easy and affordable travel for all.

 Prior to joining easyJet, Carolyn was Chief Executive of Guardian Media Group plc.
 She was also was non-executive director of Lloyds TSB (from 2008–2009) and was a non-executive director of Tesco Plc (2005-2008), and of New Look plc (1999-2005).
 She was Chair of Opportunity Now (2005-2009) and a former President of Women in Advertising and Communications London (WACL).

 She graduated from Kent University with a BA in History and Politics and from London University with a Masters in Politics.